-- 17. Attachments B, C and D are hereby incorporated by reference to the Contract and attached as follows. - 18.
-Exhibit 1 is hereby incorporated by reference to the Contract and attached as follows. - 19.
-The Parties agree that separate copies of this Amendment may be signed by each of the Parties, and this Amendment will have the same force and effect as if the original had been signed by all Parties. - 20.
+- 21. Attachment D of the Contract is hereby replaced in its entirety and attached as follows. - 22.
+Attachment E of the Contract is hereby replaced in its entirety and attached as follows. - 23.
+Attachment F is hereby added to the Contract and is attached as follows. - 24.
+The Parties agree that separate copies of this Amendment may be signed by each of the Parties, and this Amendment will have the same force and effect as if the original had been signed by all Parties. - 25.
 All other terms and conditions of the Contract shall remain the same and in full force and in effect.